harshagurnani/harshagurnani.github.io/_pages/OtherInterests.md

 This book, the lyricism, the melancholy will haunt my soul for a while..

 - [The Price of Peace](https://www.goodreads.com/book/show/49644992-the-price-of-peace) by Zachary D. Carter.
-A biography of John Maynard Keynes - his intellectual, political and economic legacy, his contributions to American and British wartime and inter-war rebuilding efforts, his love for the arts, and how neoliberalism dissolved the hope for a fairer world by (for now) beating even his moderate socialism.
+A biography of John Maynard Keynes - his intellectual, political and economic legacy, his contributions to American and British wartime and inter-war rebuilding efforts, his love for the arts, and how neoliberalism dissolved the hope for a fairer world by (for now) beating even this version of moderate socialism.

 - [Capital and Ideology](https://www.goodreads.com/book/show/50849430-capital-and-ideology) or [Capital in the Twenty-First Century](https://www.goodreads.com/book/show/18736925-capital-in-the-twenty-first-century) by Thomas Piketty on the nature of political economies.
 Choose the former if you are interested in historical accounts of how different material and ideological factors created the different economic structures across civilizations and time.
 Choose the latter if you want to have empirically-backed arguments about inequality and concentration of wealth in the 21st century.